sebkl/gotojs/README.md

 ```
 Which actually implements a simple HTTP Trace service for demonstration purposes.

-#### Generate application base:
+#### Generate an application base:
-For a quick example application follow these steps
+For a quick example application including predefined templates and javascript libraries a builtin tool may be used:
 ```
 go get github.com/sebkl/gotojs/util
 ${GOPATH}/bin/util example ${GOPATH}/www
 ```

+## Requirements
+Gotojs requires
+* go version >= 1.3
+since some reflection features are used from package `reflect` that have been added in 1.3
-Please keep in mind, that the example application `${GOPATH}/www/app.go` is intended to show some features.
-After playing around with it you should create your own !
+Please keep in mind, that the example application `${GOPATH}/www/app.go` is intended to show some basic features.

 ## Documentation
 The go documentation of the gotojs package is complete and includes some additional examples for various use cases.